 Subscribers Won't Buy: How to Fix Newsletter Monetization

-Subscribers Open, But They Don’t Buy
+Why Newsletter Subscribers Open Emails But Don’t Buy Offers

 You have 4,800 email subscribers.
 Your open rates are healthy—25% to 30%.
 People reply to your emails.
 They engage with your content.